Hot stones massage

 ___________________

-I may not be able to provide services to buildings that have multiple flights of stairs, steep steps, small rooms or lack of parking.
+I may be unable to provide services at properties with multiple flights of stairs, steep steps, small rooms, or limited access.

 ______________________